epfl-ada/ada-2023-project-adhd2023/README.md

 •**Real Stories Effect**

-We used the bert-Large-cased model from Hugging Face to tokenize and create embeddings for the plot summaries and the events description (this model took 20 hours to run :) ).
+We used the Bert-Large-cased model from Hugging Face to tokenize and create embeddings for the plot summaries and the events description (this model took 20 hours to run :) ).
 After that for every movie we compare the embedding of the summary to every embedding of the events description and assign each movie to an event based on the best similarity score.
-After some inspections we notice that we get a good similarity between events and movies at a threshold of approximately 0.77. after that we calculate the IMDb rating mean of movies that have a similarity score greater than 0.77 and less than 0.77 and we notice that there is a statistically significant difference.
+We agreed that a plot with similarity above 0.77 with an event is considered a real story movie.
 Movies that are related to real life events seem to have a better rating.

 ## PLANS FOR MILESTONE 3